Bouldering Gyms | The Very Best Bouldering Gyms In The UK New

 “We re-set all of our walls and bouldering areas on a constant rotation, and combined with the sheer size of our climbing centres, this means that you can climb as much as you like and never get bored or reach the limit of your climbing ambition.
 But most importantly you’ll always get a warm welcome at Craggy.”

-Boulder Brighton, as you might expect from the name, is Brighton’s premier climbing wall dedicated entirely to bouldering.
+Boulder Brighton, as you might expect from the name, is Brighton’s premier bouldering wall dedicated entirely to bouldering.
 This place cares about one thing and one thing only: facilitating the best climbing experience for their enthusiastic community.
 With this in mind, they run an extensive program of adult training sessions, kids’ classes, as well as a healthy timetable of competitions for the more serious athletes.

 Because of their love of what they call “climbing in its purest form,” Boulder Brighton have built a venue over 1,000 sq. metres in size, with over 250 regularly reset problems for climbers of all abilities.
 Rest assured, regardless of what you want to get out of bouldering, Boulder Brighton will have you covered.